We bring awareness to communities primarily in Boston, MA and Bonao, Dominican Republic in regard to mental health as a whole.

 Our workshops focus on: The Four S's

 Symptoms resulting from trauma can directly impact some individuals learning, reasoning, problem-solving, emotional intelligence, and communication abilities.
-With access to the right resources, people can become empowered by their own abilities and gain confidence through skill building.
-Our services focuses on life skills such as, self-care, opening a bank account, applying for housing, and learning about nutrition, and much more.
+With access to the right resources, people can become empowered by their own abilities and gain confidence through skills such as self-care, learning about nutrition, understanding trauma, and much more.

-Trauma survivors often experience trauma effects that extend to their autonomic nervous system and find themselves in a constant fear response recognized as fight-or-flight-or-freeze.
-It's important to acknowledge, process and manage emotions in order to be able to self-regulate.
-We are helping these individuals understand emotions, by educating them on how their trauma affects their autonomic nervous system, while integrating the expressive arts.
+Individuals who have experienced a traumatic event often experience trauma effects that extend to their autonomic nervous system and find themselves in a constant fear response recognized as fight-or-flight-or-freeze.
+It’s important to acknowledge, process and manage emotions in order to be able to self-regulate.
+We are helping these individuals understand emotions, by educating them on how their trauma affects their autonomic nervous system, while integrating holistic approaches.